 In Alabama child support is governed by Rule 32 of the Alabama Rules of Judicial Administration.
 The last revision of the guidelines became effective on January 1, 2009.
 The main change made was an extension of the guidelines to cover gross monthly income amounts in excess of 10,000.00.
 Currently the guidelines are calculated to apply to gross combined incomes of up to 20,000.00 per month.

 Each parent is responsible for a percentage of the whole amount calculated.
 This percentage is determined by taking each parent’s monthly gross income and dividing it by the combined gross income of both parents.

 Child support is awarded to the custodial parent per the percentage obtained by application of the guidelines and it is designated to meet the everyday basic needs of the minor child.
 The non-custodial parent will pay this percentage in monthly payments to the custodial parent.
-The custodial parent is responsible … Read the rest
+The custodial parent is responsible for his or her percentage also.

 The decision to seek a divorce is normally based upon several factors.
 While the main reason is often the emotional situation between the parties, others include finances, issues surrounding children, and general discontentment.